The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 We made that bill happen.

-And they think, Wow, wow, my guy got that bill done.
+And they think, wow, wow, my guy got that bill done.

 The American people don't run around and think about is the bill done or not.

-I mean, issues like this they do, but I mean, this is as as a matter of interest.
+I mean, issues like this they do, but I mean, this is as a matter of interest.

 The American people are not following the intricacies of legislation and basing their happiness on whether or not the bill gets done.

-We're gonna have a bill.
+We're going to have a bill.

-But these people in Washington, inside the beltway, that's all they think about.
+But these people in Washington, inside the Beltway, that's all they think about.

 I mean, you don't really, all we'd have to do is enforce the current law.